On-site SEO is all about calibrating content for maximum searchability.

 Once you learn how, calculating keyword density is simple.
 The real question becomes exactly how important is keyword density for SEO.

 Keywords themselves are integral to SEO.
-They tell search engines what a piece of content is about, so the search engine can know where to display it in search results.
+They tell search engines what a piece of content is about, so the search engine can know where to display it in search engine results pages.
 For marketers, targeting keywords is an effective way to attract leads to a product or service.

 In the early years of search engines, some marketers would try to game the system by stuffing their content with keywords.
 For example, many booking agencies would keyword stuff their webpage footers with phrases like “cheap hotels paris” or “cheap hotels nyc” just to increase their SERP ranking.
 And back then, keyword stuffing was somewhat effective.